swiftlang/swift-testing/Documentation/StyleGuide.md

 Documentation is encoded as UTF-8 using Markdown where possible.

-Documentation should be wrapped at 80 columns, including code samples in documentation where possible, so the reader does not need to scroll horizontally.
-If documentation includes a long link, it does not need to be split up over multiple lines, and a URL shortener should _not_ be used.
+Documentation should be wrapped at 80 columns, including code samples in documentation where possible, so the reader doesn't need to scroll horizontally.
+If documentation includes a long link, it doesn't need to be split up over multiple lines, and a URL shortener should _not_ be used.